/d-dnnf-reasoner

 From here on, we can use the following types of queries:

-• save: saves the d-DNNF for future use
+• save-ddnnf: Saves the d-DNNF for future use.

 Furthermore, where sensible, the types of queries can be combined with the parameters:

-• p path: the absolute path, we want to save the d-DNNF
+• p path: The absolute path, for when we want to save the d-DNNF as d-DNNF or CNF.

 The table below depicts the possible combinations of a query type with the parameters.
-The order of parameters has no influence on the result and if two or more paramters are valid, then every possible combination of those is also valid.
+The order of parameters does NOT influence the result and if two or more parameters are valid, then every possible combination of those is also valid.
+Some parameters are optional and others are required.
+The usage should be intuitive.
+Otherwise, one can try and get an error message explaining what went wrong.
+The examples listed later serve as a guide.

 count